School of Public Health Student Association

 The purpose of the Student Association is three-fold:

-Stay connected with other UT Regional Campus Reps.
+- Stay connected with other UTHealth School of Public Health Regional Campus reps.

 If you have any questions, suggestions or just want to get involved with the Student Association contact us at SPHSA@uth.tmc.edu

 Administrative Director of Public Relations - Alejandra Aviles

 Deputy Director of Public Relations - Robert Hammarberg

 Administrative Director of Social Activities - Sarah Smith

 Deputy Director of Social Activities - Brynn Harris